adrioui/musiqasik/docs/devenv-setup.md

 Run `bun --version` to verify Bun is being used from the devenv shell.

-### wasm-pack not found

-Ensure you're in the devenv shell.
-Run `devenv shell` or check that direnv is active.

-### Rust target missing

-The devenv automatically adds wasm32-unknown-unknown target.

-Note:

-- Avoid running `rustup target add ...` inside the devenv environment.
-- The Rust toolchain is managed by Nix (fenix) and should align with `rust/graph-wasm/rust-toolchain.toml`.

-If you still see a target error, verify you're actually inside the devenv shell (`direnv` active), then re-enter the shell and retry `bun run wasm:build`.

 ### Permission denied on Fedora Silverblue

 Ensure SELinux contexts are correct: